devspace-sh/devspace/docs/docs/configuration/config.yaml.md

     auth:
       username: user-XXXXX
       password: XXXXXXXXXX # Can also be a token
-# Optional: The deployed internal registry within the cluster
+# Optional: Deploy internal registry within the cluster
 internalRegistry:
   deploy: true
 # Optional: Tiller server that should be used within the cluster (only necessary if you want to use helm as deployment)